 Producing and Environmental Partner: The Pennsylvania Environmental Council

 Composition and Sound Design: Michael Kiley

 Production Management and Administration: Eva Steinmetz

-With funding from The William Penn Foundation, The Barra Foundation and The Network of Ensemble Theatres
+With funding from The William Penn Foundation, The Barra Foundation, the Wyncote Foundation and The Network of Ensemble Theatres